khusravkhon/admin_face_ia/README.md

 - `@babel/core`, `@babel/eslint-parser`: For transpiling JavaScript.
 - `eslint`, `prettier`: For code linting and formatting.
 - `tailwindcss`: For utility-first CSS styling.

+## Contact

+For more details about me and my other projects, please visit [my profile](https://khusravkhon.github.io/resume).